Online High School Summer Program

 Students are expected to work hard in the program and have fun.
 For unusual activities, mathematical games, team-building, and more, Fridays are set aside.

-Our summer program is in its sixteenth year: the first one ran in 2008.
+Our summer program is in its seventeenth year: the first one ran in 2008.
 The American Mathematical Society has recognized our program with their Epsilon Award for eight years.
 You can read some of the lovely comments from past students here.

 To subscribe to announcements about student programs, see our subscription page.